Conferences and Events

 Host your next event at Lyndon State College!

-Parties, weddings, conferences, receptions, whatever the occasion, Lyndon State is the place to host your next event.
+Parties, weddings, conferences, receptions—whatever the occasion—Lyndon is the place to host your next event.

-We invite you to consider LSC in your conference, program, meeting or special event planning.
-Our beautiful campus, modern facilities and friendly and responsive support services can help make your event a success!
-Lyndon has the space to make your event a hit, large or small.
+We invite you to consider us in your conference, program, meeting, or special event planning.
+Our beautiful campus, modern facilities, and friendly and responsive support services will make your event a success!
+Lyndon has the space for you, large or small.

 Nearly any room on campus or outdoor facility can be rented for your next event.
 For details on spaces and pricing, please see the chart below: